alexislours/crcpedia/tables/MessageCardSelectDesign.md

 **Hashed string**: DesignAlways2 u16

-**Notes**: The card design for this message.
+**Notes**: An extra possible card design for this message. -1 if none.
 Matches UniqueID in MessageCardDesignParam.

 **Versions**: 1.0.0, 1.1.0, 1.2.0, 1.3.0, 1.4.0